Access and identity options for Azure Kubernetes Service (AKS)

 Roles and ClusterRoles

-Before you assign permissions to users with Kubernetes RBAC, you first define those permissions as a Role.
-Kubernetes roles grant permissions.
-There's no concept of a deny permission.
+Before assigning permissions to users with Kubernetes RBAC, you'll define user permissions as a Role.
+Grant permissions within a namespace using roles.

-Roles are used to grant permissions within a namespace.
-If you need to grant permissions across the entire cluster, or to cluster resources outside a given namespace, you can instead use ClusterRoles.
+To grant permissions across the entire cluster or to cluster resources outside a given namespace, you can instead use ClusterRoles.

-A ClusterRole works in the same way to grant permissions to resources, but can be applied to resources across the entire cluster, not a specific namespace.
+A ClusterRole grants and applies permissions to resources across the entire cluster, not a specific namespace.

 RoleBindings and ClusterRoleBindings

-Once roles are defined to grant permissions to resources, you assign those Kubernetes RBAC permissions with a RoleBinding.
-If your AKS cluster integrates with Azure Active Directory, bindings are how those Azure AD users are granted permissions to perform actions within the cluster, see how in Control access to cluster resources using role-based access control and Azure Active Directory identities.
+Once you've defined roles to grant permissions to resources, you assign those Kubernetes RBAC permissions with a RoleBinding.
+If your AKS cluster integrates with Azure Active Directory (Azure AD), RoleBindings grant permissions to Azure AD users to perform actions within the cluster.
+See how in Control access to cluster resources using Kubernetes role-based access control and Azure Active Directory identities.

-A ClusterRoleBinding works in the same way to bind roles to users, but can be applied to resources across the entire cluster, not a specific namespace.
+With a ClusterRoleBinding, you bind roles to users and apply to resources across the entire cluster, not a specific namespace.
 This approach lets you grant administrators or support engineers access to all resources in the AKS cluster.

-Any cluster actions taken by Microsoft/AKS are made with user consent under a built-in Kubernetes role
+Microsoft/AKS performs any cluster actions with user consent under a built-in Kubernetes role

 aks-service and built-in role binding